 2: The Stags sit 2 kilometres directly offshore from Doonvinalla Headland on the remote north coast of County Mayo.

-3: The coast here is very exposed to any Atlantic motion from south through to north, there is pretty much no lea from mainland Ireland.
+3: The coast here is very exposed to any Atlantic motion from the south through to the north, there is pretty much no lea from mainland Ireland.

 4: The constrictions and narrow channels at bases of the Stags are UBER prone to amplifying any swell present.